Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 > When trying to link the KeyVault in the Variable Group, the **authentication** process can hang indefinitely.
 It can be solved in KeyVault, by manually creating an **access policy** for the Azure DevOps project application principal (service account) with List/Get permissions on Secrets.
 The application principal id can be found in the Azure DevOps project **settings** (bottom left), **Service Connections** tab, editing the right subscription and going `use the full version of the service connection dialog`.
 It should be under `Service principal client ID`.

+From there we can look at each syntax:

+- Input macro : only available for inline scripts
+- Inherited environment variable : most natural for normal variables but never works with secrets
+- Mapped environment variable : only available in the YAML experience
+- Arguments / parameter mapping : only available for file scripts
+- PowerShell `Get-AzKeyVaultSecret` : when it just needs to work

 ### 3.1 Input macro

 **Only available inline**, [more info](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#set-variables-in-pipeline).